BlueBrain/Fivox/doc/feature/genericEventLoading.md

 offers users flexibility to generate all types of events in a simple and generic way, so the tool doesn't need to be adapted to fit the particular needs of any situation.

+A generic event is always defined by its 3D position, radius and value, regardless of the use case.
+It could be the cases that the radius and value are not relevant, but they are always present (e.g. in the synaptic connectivity, the radius can be 0, and value 1, as we will count each event as one cell).

 ## Requirements